 However, leaving dirty screens uncleaned can cause additional damage to the screen itself.
 Dirt, dust and sea air can slowly chip away at the powder coating of your screen, and eventually eat away and leave holes in the actual fly screen.

 Properly maintaining your screens will prevent these possible problems from occurring, leaving you with good peace of mind that they will continue to protect you from bugs and more outside your home.

 What is the Best Equipment and Process For Cleaning a Fly Screen?

-In order to clean your fly screens effectively, you should prepare the correct equipment.
+In order to clean your fly screens effectively and keep your screens free of loose debris, you should prepare the correct equipment.
 In most situations, a garden hose, damp cloth, soft-bristle brush, and bucket will be suitable for a standard clean.
 Some more stubborn dirt spots can require the hiring of a professional cleaner, but most situations won’t call for this.

 Once you have everything ready, follow the below steps to get the best clean:

-- Use your garden hose to remove general dust and other dirt off the screen.
+- Use your garden hose or a spray bottle filled with water to remove general dust and other loose dirt off the screen.
 You can either hose down the screen flat on the ground or prop the screen up against an outdoor vertical surface like a wall.

-- Use your damp soft cloth soaked in warm soapy water and your brush to scrub away any more specific tough dirty spots such as bug or bird dropping residue that may be on the screen.
+- Use your damp soft cloth soaked in a cleaning solution of warm soapy water and your soft-bristled brush to gently scrub away any more specific tough dirty spots such as bug or bird dropping residue that may be on the screen.
 Be sure to clean both sides of the screen, even if one side is much dirtier than the other.

 - Rinse the screen on both sides using the garden hose again.
 If you can still see some dirty spots, repeat steps 2 and 3 until satisfied.